pixelgod0/coffeezhs/plugins/pipenv/README.md

 ### Shell activation

-If you want to disable the shell activation and deactivation feature, add the following style to your `.zshrc` before sourcing `oh-my-zsh.sh`:
+If you want to disable the shell activation and deactivation feature, add the following style to your `.zshrc` before sourcing `coffeezhs.sh`:

 ```zsh
 zstyle ':omz:plugins:pipenv' auto-shell no